chuma-beep/Problem-Solving-Strategies/Getting-Started/intro.md

 # Problem solving strategies

 ## Objective
 The Objective of this repo is not just to bring to light but also to enchance our understanding of problem solving startegies.
+I belive that the more we simplify tough topic then the more our understanding grows.

 # What problem solving Strategies?